Abhishek-gc/Retail-company-EDA/README.md

-# Walmart-EDA
+# EDA
-Exploratory data analysis on Walmart
+Exploratory data analysis on the biggest Retail store of US